Skip to content

 strip_whitespace()

 Removes all whitespace from a string, including newlines, tabs, and spaces.
-Handy for tests:
+Handy for tests.

 strip_whitespace() example